zeriontech/zerion-wallet-extension/src/ui/pages/Networks/README.md

 - HEX chain id is stored in `specification` object inside NetworkConfig
 - for chain configs coming from dApps, `id` is queried from backend for the chain with the same `chainId` or derived directly from `chainId`
-- for manually added networks, `id` is currently created equal to `chainId` and will be updated if `chainId` is updated.
+- for manually added networks, `id` is currently deterministically created from `chainId` and will be updated if `chainId` is updated.

 ### Creating/modifying a chain